getodk/docs/docs/entity-cheat-sheet.rst

 Using Entity Data
 -----------------

-Entity lists are used just like CSV attachments.
-You can use multiple entity lists in a single form.
-There are two main ways to attach an entity list where **listname** is the name of your entity list:
+Entity Lists are used just like CSV attachments.
+You can use multiple Entity Lists in a single form.
+There are two main ways to attach an Entity List where **listname** is the name of your Entity List:

 #.
 Use ``select_one_from_file listname.csv`` or ``select_multiple_from_file listname.csv``